-TVCC's AAS degree in nursing will lead to a Bachelor of Science (BS) degree in nursing with participating universities.
+- TVCC's AAS degree in nursing will lead to a Bachelor of Science (BS) degree in nursing at TVCC and at participating universities.
 Most of these are on-line programs.
 TVCC has entered into a "CABNET" (Consortium for Advancing Baccalaureate Nursing Education in Texas" agreement with several universities.
 These agreements list the general education requirements for the BSN degree at the participating universities.
-Upon completion of these general education courses and the ADN AAS degree as well passing the NCLEX-RN to become a RN, the graduate will need to complete the final 30 hours of upper division nursing courses at the selected university in the RN-to-BSN program (the majority of which can be done on-line).
-TVCC has submitted a proposal to be able to offer the RN-to-BSN completion program.
-This will begin in the fall of 2021 if approved by the Texas Board of Nursing, Texas Higher Education Coordinating Board and Southern Association of Colleges and Schools Commission on Colleges.
-See an academic advisor for more information on this transfer opportunity.

-• TVCC has entered into a memorandum of understanding with the University of Texas at Tyler for students to be accepted into and complete a concurrent BSN program.
+Upon completion of these general education courses and the ADN AAS degree as well as passing the NCLEX-RN to become a RN, the graduate will need to complete the final 30 hours of upper division nursing courses at the selected college or university RN-to-BSN program (the majority of which can be done on-line).
+TVCC's RN-to-BSN program is an affordable, accessible option which gives TVCC ADN graduates the opportunity to continue working with the faculty with whom they are familiar.
+See an academic advisor for more information on this transfer opportunity. - TVCC has entered into a memorandum of understanding with the University of Texas at Tyler for students to be accepted into and complete a concurrent BSN program.
 Students who are accepted into TVCC's ADN program and who have completed all of the required general education courses for the BSN should contact the academic nursing advisor at the University of Texas at Tyler.
 Students will take BSN courses on-line with UT Tyler during the summers and concurrently with the ADN semesters.
 Students who successfully complete all program requirements will receive the Associate of Applied Science degree and the Bachelor's of Science degree in nursing at the same time.